wiggie/DNEA/README.txt

 		S3, 2, -1.119975243, 0.97394155, 0.48339630, -0.170513684, 0.266857172
 		S4, 2, 0.246490267, -0.49576216, -0.39343332, 0.255589595, -0.379552788

    * Only two values for "GROUP" will be used for the analysis.
 More than two produces a warning.
    * Metabolite names should be unique -- duplicate column names are flagged as an error

 2. Specify a results directory  in the parameters section.
 If you'd like result files to be written to "/home/wiggie/diffnet_release/results" you'd set

 		results_dir = "/home/wiggie/diffnet_release/results"

-	* All output files will be written to the results directory and the script will look for binary files from previous step here.
+   * All output files will be written to results directory and script will look for binary files from previous step here.

 3. Specify the location of your input file, using the full path e.g.

 		input_data = "/home/wiggie/r_data/Main-Standardized.csv"

 4. For now, script is run in three steps by changing flags at the top of diffnet.R.
 Only one option should be set to T, more than one is flagged as an error.

    Analysis steps :
 	a.
 Tuning parameter selection:  set BIC = T, SS = F, runNetGSA = F
 	b.
 Stability selection : set BIC = F, SS = T, runNetGSA = F
 	c.
 Netgsa + final output : set BIC = F, SS = F, runNetGSA = T

 5. To run parallel portions on 10 cluster nodes, set nCores = 10, nreps = 10.
 Typically, 10 reps
 	on each of 10 cores (100 total iterations) are run.
 Defaults are set accordingly.
 I'd recommend leaving them in place.